 Introduction to Profile Tracing Test

-In operating mines, the infiltration of water from the pit floor and/or its walls causes stability problems, adds delays in ore recovery and increases the cost of operations.
-For these reasons, hydrogeological studies are essential to help develop an effective mine dewatering system and to control water infiltration.
+In operating mines, the infiltration of water from the pit floor and/or its walls can cause stability issues, delays in ore recovery, and increased operational costs.
+For these reasons, hydrogeological studies are crucial to help design an effective mine dewatering system and control water infiltration.

-As part of a standard approach, field work usually includes diamond drilling for core recovery, slug testing, plug testing, flow measurement and in special situations the use of a camera.
-All these standard approaches allow us to estimate the hydraulic conductivity and to evaluate the heterogeneity of the medium.
-However, none of these methods allows us to clearly identify fractures/faults and/or any other water-bearing structures.
-In fact, it is well known that an area of high hydraulic conductivity is not necessarily an important aquifer area capable of supplying water on a sustainable basis.
-This occurs when the fractured zone is local and not related to a fracture where there is preferential flow, normally called trapped water.
-Figure 1 shows an example of trapped water; using traditional interpretation methods, this could be interpreted as a high flow area.
+As part of a standard approach, fieldwork typically includes diamond drilling for core recovery, slug testing, plug testing, flow measurement, and in certain cases, the use of cameras.
+These methods enable us to estimate hydraulic conductivity and assess the heterogeneity of the environment.
+However, none of these techniques can clearly identify fractures, faults, or other water-bearing structures.
+In fact, it is well-established that areas with high hydraulic conductivity are not necessarily significant aquifers capable of sustainably supplying water.
+This occurs when the fractured zone is localized and not connected to a fracture with preferential flow, commonly referred to as trapped water.
+Figure 1 illustrates an example of trapped water, which, when interpreted using traditional methods, could be mistaken for a high-flow area.

 Example of a zone with high conductivity, but without natural flow

-For an effective dewatering/depressurization program, targeting contrasting flow areas is the key to optimization and cost reduction.
+For an effective dewatering and depressurization program, targeting areas with contrasting flow characteristics is essential for optimization and cost reduction.

 Methodology